GTK-lab/chipseq/_episodes/04-annotation.md

 5. Select output --- Select by output format, output file and file type returned

 You can choose to output all or selected field from the table and also the output format.
 Also, renaming and gzip compressing are supported by table browser.

+> ## Remember
+> Please remember to click table schema to see whether the table you select contains the information that you want.
+Different tables from different resources may have different format of information.
+>
+{: .callout}

 If you should have any questions on using the Table Browser, you can refer to the [User's Guide](https://genome.ucsc.edu/goldenPath/help/hgTablesHelp.html)